 We also investigate the usefulness of our method in forecasting.
-We first use the same data and variables of interest y^{I} as in Sections 4.1 to 4.2 and report forecasting results for the GDP growth, CPI inflation and the federal funds rate.
+First, we use the same data and variables of interest $y^{\rm I}$ as in Sections 4.1 and 4.2 to report forecasting results for the GDP growth, CPI inflation and the federal funds rate.
 We compare forecasts of four different VAR models.
 Our benchmark model is an unrestricted VAR in the three variables of interest (GDP, CPI, federal funds rate).
 We compare this against predictions obtained from (i) a LASSO-VAR applied to all 41 variables (LVAR), (ii) a LASSO-VAR applied only to the variables of interest and the variables selected in a first step by our method (selLVAR), and (iii) a LASSO-VAR applied to the variables of interest and the variables not selected (irrelevant variables) by our method on the first step (irrLVAR).
 The selected variable VARs correspond to the VARs discussed in Section 4.1.
 All VAR models are specified for the transformed variables (according to Table A.1).
-We compare forecast accuracy in terms of mean squared
+We compare forecast accuracy in terms of mean squared forecast errors (MSFEs) for (iterative) forecasts at horizons h = 1, 2, 4.
+We use the same expanding window setup as in Section 4.1 and report results for different forecast evaluation periods.
+We discuss results for a baseline evaluation period from 1999Q1-2014Q1.
+Moreover,